nathanfx330/reader/README.md

 This project is open-source and licensed under the MIT License.

 Note: This tool is particularly useful for inspecting code files in a project, especially when you have a large number of files spread across multiple directories.

-### Changes made:
-- Clarified that this is a tool to view files from a project.
-- Emphasized the project structure scanning and file viewing.
-- The example URL is now generic for local access (`http://127.0.0.1:5000/`).

-Let me know if there’s anything else you’d like to add!